DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxSlideOutView/1 Configuration/contentTemplate.md

 ---
 ---
 ##### shortDescription
-Specifies a custom template for the widget content.
+Specifies a custom template for the UI component content.

 ##### param(contentElement): dxElement
-#include common-ref-elementparam with { element: "widget content" }
+#include common-ref-elementparam with { element: "UI component content" }

 ---
 #####See Also#####